 F.E.A.R.
 2 Reborn

-This DLC package contains a series of four single-player intervals, in which an generic replica soldier becomes "sentient" and massacres his own squad.
-Throughout, the player must seek out the source of his existence through the calling of Paxton Fettel.
-It features its own set of steam achievements and can be completed in just a few hours.
-The end of the series sets up what could presumably be the continuation of the F.E.A.R. franchise with the revival of Paxton Fettel, the antagonist of the original game.
+This DLC package contains a series of four single-player 'Intervals' (levels), in which a genetic replica soldier, designated Foxtrot 813, becomes "sentient" and massacres his own squad.
+Throughout its campaign, the player must seek out the source of his existence through the calling of Paxton Fettel, the supposedly-deceased secondary antagonist of the original 'F.E.A.R.'.
+It features its own set of Steam Achievements and can be completed in just a few hours.
+The end of the series sets up what could presumably be the continuation of the 'F.E.A.R.' franchise with the revival of Fettel.

 PC System Requirements